Phase transitions in time complexity of Brownian circuits: Complete binary tree and fully parallel circuits

-Figure~\ref{graph:cube} shows numerical results confirming this behavior.
-For small system sizes, the mean FPT initially increases logarithmically, reflecting a crossover regime in which simultaneous forward updates are not yet strongly suppressed.
-However, as the number of modules grows, the scaling rapidly becomes dominated by the exponentially many backward pathways inherent in the hypercube structure.
-As a result, the FPT increases exponentially with $N_g$ for all values of $\gamma_+/\gamma_-$.
-No polynomial-time regime is observed, even near the crossover.
+Figure~\ref{graph:cube} shows numerical results that confirm this behavior.
+For small system sizes, the mean FPT initially increases logarithmically, reflecting a crossover regime in which simultaneous forward updates are not strongly suppressed.
+However, as the number of modules increases, the scaling becomes dominated by the exponentially many backward pathways inherent in the hypercube structure.
+Consequently, the FPT increases exponentially with $N_g$ for all values of $\gamma_+/\gamma_-$.
+No polynomial-time regime was observed even near the crossover.